-I welcome you to the 24th Annual General Meeting of IFCI Ltd. I thank youfor your continued trust and unwavering support extended to IFCI allthese years.
+I welcome you to the 26th Annual General Meeting of IFCI Ltd. I thank youfor your continued trust and unwavering support extended to IFCI all these years.

-Before coming to IFCI's performance I would like to dwell on the developments in theIndian economy and the finance sector during the financial year 2016-17.
+Before coming to IFCI's performance I would like to dwell on the developments in theIndian economy and the Banking & Finance sector during the financial year 2018-19.

 MACRO-ECONOMIC SCENARIO & DEVELOPMENTS